+ipny mmor (10 not 11.5)

-ART 100 Art Fundamentals I 3
+ART 100 Art Fundamentals I .3

-ART 104 Photography I 3
+ART 104 Photography I .3

-ART 204 Photography II
+Photography II

-ART 234 History of Photography 3
+History of Photography

-ives
+Photography electives

 Advanced placement: The Department of Art does not accept advanced placement by testing.
 Consideration for advanced placement is done by portfolio review.
 The decision will be made by the chair of the department in consultation with the instructor in the area.
 Advanced placement in art courses is not recommended and is granted only in rare cases.